CoderDojoLu/blog.coderdojo.lu/content/game-of-code-2016.md

 # Brief

-Three 12-13 year old CoderDojo.lu programmers reach the 4th place (out of 22 international competitors) in the #OpenData challenge at the first <a href="http://gameofcode.eu" target="_blank">Game of Code</a> event in Luxembourg.
+Three 12-13 year old CoderDojo programmers reach the 4th place (out of 22 international competitors) in the #OpenData challenge at the first <a href="http://gameofcode.eu" target="_blank">Game of Code</a> event in Luxembourg.

 # Details